i-hacker/proxy/README.md

 bash <(curl -s "https://raw.githubusercontent.com/i-hacker/proxy/main/cmd.sh")
 ```

-Find me on Telegram @ibabahacker
+For more scripts like this find me on Telegram @ibabahacker
+Cloned from hidden-refuge/spi & modified the unnecessary squid config for fast & reliable deployment and destroy.<br />